 Online Bachelor of Science (BS) in Facilities Management and Critical Infrastructure

 Earn a bachelor's degree in facilities management and critical infrastructure, take the lead in managing facilities, cybersecurity, and unmanned systems use.

-With a degree in facilities management and critical infrastructure, you'll bring a unique skill set.
-You'll understand what it takes to manage a variety of facilities by using multiple disciplines to ensure functionality, comfort, safety and efficiency of the built environment by integrating people, place, process and technology.
+With a degree in facilities management and critical infrastructure, you'll bring a unique skill set to the built environment.
+You'll understand the requirements of what it takes to manage a variety of facilities by using multiple disciplines to ensure functionality, comfort, safety and efficiency of the built environment by integrating people, place, process and technology.
 At the same time, your enhanced IT skills in cybersecurity will enable you to understand the nation's critical infrastructure and how protecting both physical buildings/industrial plants/transportation and their computer networks that remotely operate these facilities are crucial to our society and the way we live.
 Finally, you’ll complete an unmanned systems course and can add a minor in unmanned systems that will lead to being able to obtain your FAA Part 107 license to operate commercial uses of drones weighing less than 55 pounds.

 Our location puts you in the heart of the action.